Mark Welsh

 Counsellor or Therapist/ Psychotherapist

 Sometimes clients ask what is the difference between a counsellor and a therapist/ psychotherapist.
-Perhaps a better way to approach this question is to reframe it in terms of the work.
-They all work to create a therapeutic alliance with the client which offers then a space in which clients can explore their issues with the counsellor/therapist working as an ally to encourage them to recognise a unique way forward for them, so potentially more than 7 billion ways as each client is a unique world within themselves.
+Perhaps a better way to approach this question is to reframe it in terms of the sessions.
+They all work to create a therapeutic alliance with the client which offers then a space in which clients can explore their issues with the counsellor/therapist working as an ally to encourage them to recognise a unique way forward for them, perhaps based upon the template that we have designed together mentioned earlier, so potentially there are more than 7 billion ways or 7 billion templates as each client is a unique world within themselves.
 Essentially then it is a therapeutic way of working which typically begins with a period of exploration, which can lead to insight and this in turn could result in change leading to personal growth.

 Carl Rogers and Potatoes